AudiusProject/audius-protocol/docs/docs/developers/log-in-with-audius.md

 :::warning

-Do NOT do this if you are running the SDK on the client side, as this will make your API Secret accessible to anyone who can look at the code.
+Do NOT do this if you are running the SDK on the client side, as this will expose your API Secret.

 :::